pavanseeks/hello-world/README.md

 # hello-world
 my first attempt at GIT

-i suck at coding, but i would like to make an attempt
+its been a while, but i would like to make an attempt

-why do i suck so bad at coding i do not know !!!
+why i do this i do not know !!!